 Stay tuned for more great ways to use Oriental Trading Company products in the classroom.

-How would you use Model Magic in your classroom?
+How could you use these great puzzle pieces in your classroom?

 “This review is based strictly on my opinion.
 Others may have a different opinion or experience with the product listed above.
 I was provided the sample free of charge by the company or PR agency and I provided my honest opinion.
 No other type of compensation was received for this review.”